 You’ve done the stretching.
 You’ve taken the ibuprofen.
 You’ve maybe done a round of physical therapy, or gotten a cortisone injection, or spent weeks on YouTube looking for the right piriformis stretch.
 It got better for a while.
 Then it came back.
 If you’re reading this, that cycle probably isn’t new to you.
 The pain down your leg eases up, you think you’re past it, and a few weeks or months later it returns — sometimes worse than before.

-After twenty years and thousands of clients with this exact pattern, here’s what I can tell you: the reason your sciatica keeps coming back is almost always the same.
+What I can tell you from sitting across this exact pattern week after week is that the reason your sciatica keeps coming back is almost always the same.
 The treatments you’ve tried have been addressing the pain without addressing what’s creating it.
 That’s not a knock on those treatments — they often do bring relief.
 But relief and resolution are different things.

 The pain is real.
 It’s also the messenger.